eetrukhan/Platformer/README.md

 ***Level Design:***
 Number of levels: infinty
-- Level - The character runs endlessly along the road on which enemies fly at him, there are obstacles bonuses and boosters
+- Level - The character runs endlessly along the road

 ***Balance:***